Free fermionic probability theory and K-theoretic Schubert calculus: Bijective description

+Hence, we have the reverse plane partition exactly encodes the movement of all of the particles at time $i = 0, 1, \dotsc, n$ by the branching rules (Proposition~\ref{prop:branching_rules}) and the Markov property as described at the beginning of Section~\ref{sec:operator_dynamics} (or basic facts of conditional probability).

 \begin{ex} We consider Case~A with $\lambda = 31$ and $n = 2$.
 Hence, we are considering $\ell$ particles the move over two time steps.
 Since all but the first two particles are fixed, we can ignore them.
-We have the following RPPs and states, where we have drawn the merged boxes in gray.
+We have the following reverse plane partitions and states, where we have drawn the merged boxes in gray.
 An arrow denotes that a particle was pushed.

-Below each configuration, we have written the conditional probability except without the normalization constant in the geometric distribution $(1 - \pi_i x_j)$.
+Below each configuration, we have written the conditional probability except without the normalization constant in the geometric distribution $(1 - \pi_j x_i)$.
 Note that these are precisely the terms appearing in $\bpi^{\lambda} \dG_{\lambda}(\xx; \bpi^{-1})$. \end{ex}